-Perfect access switch for emulating alternative mouse buttons, for scanning Alternative and Augmentative Communication (AAC) Devices, for accessing Environmental Control Systems, interacting with simple toys, or controlling any other device that can be navigated with one or more switches.
+Access switch for emulating alternative mouse buttons, scanning AAC devices, accessing environmental control systems, interacting with simple toys, or controlling any other device that can be navigated with a switch.

-Can be activated anywhere on the surface and requires only 3.5 ounces of pressure.
-Smooth activation with auditory feedback.
+Can be activated anywhere on the surface and requires only light pressure.
 Made with durable, high-impact plastic to withstand heavy use.
-Includes gripping, high-tack friction pad base to prevent sliding Threaded inserts on bottom for easy mounting and positioning.
+Includes gripping, high-tack friction pad base to prevent sliding.
+Threaded inserts on bottom for easy mounting and positioning.

 Capability switches are a core feature of access technology.
 They allow people with physical and/or cognitive disabilities to interact with technology.
 The proper switch opens up worlds of access communication devices, environmental controls, computer software, and mobile devices.